 What if I lose something the day of the race?

-On Sunday, Lost & Found is located at the main info booth located near the exit to the runner’s only area.
+On Sunday, Lost & Found is located at the main info booth at the Finish Festival.
 After marathon weekend, items will be available at the marathon office for two weeks.
 Clothing items left in the start areas are donated to charity.

 When does registration open?